 |2nd||9:20 - 10:10|

 |3rd||10:10 - 11:00|

 |7th||2:10 - 3:00|

 Starting in 4th grade, students take elective classes.
-Choices include art, ballet, band, chorus, Introduction to Computer Science, drama, harp, health and physical education, and string orchestra.
+Choices include Art, Elementary Dance Exploration, Band, General Music, Introduction to Computer Science, Drama, Harp, Health and Physical Education, and String Orchestra.
 Students selecting instrumental music as an elective take class every day for the full school year.
 Those enrolled in performing arts electives participate in performances and concerts in the Elementary Drama Room or the 500-seat Gladys Hague Runnels Theatre during the school year.
 Visual arts classes include studio work in a variety of media, as well as instruction in art appreciation and art history.
 Students taking Introduction to Computer Science (open to 5th and 6th graders) explore coding and robotics, as well as basic computer literacy.